btxl192/VirtualAssistant/README.md

 The test client requires chrome to be installed and a correct version (corrosponding to your installed chrome version) of the "chromedriver.exe" binary.
 You can [download the required version of chromedriver.exe here](https://chromedriver.chromium.org/downloads).
 Place the downloaded executable into TestAlexaClient and rename it to be `chromedriver.exe`.
 Afterward, you can run `run.bat` to start the test client.

 You need to repeat the previous step each time your chrome updates, if you want to continue to use the test client.

+### Unit testing with the test alexa client

+The test alexa client enables us to write some unit tests for the Alexa skill.
+To run the tests, run `TestAlexaClient/testing/unit_testing.py` with python.

 ## Navigation configuration